PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 - Work with the file system in Node.js
 - Develop custom sources and actions
 - Contribute to the Pipedream registry

-Check out the rest of the docs to learn that and more!

 Also, be sure to check out the quickstarts for actions and sources (develop locally, push to Pipedream via CLI, and maintain your code in your own Github repo).